 const workspace = await db.createWorkspace(data);

-return workspace; // User gets response in <1 second
+return workspace; // User gets a response in <1 second

 }

-// If email service is slow, it doesn't affect user experience
+// If the email step is slow, it does not affect the user-facing response.

 Benefits: